Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 ### Prerequisites
   - When creating changes or incidents a helloID agent on-prem is required
-  - Archiving reason that is configured in TOPdesk
+  - Archiving reason that is configured in Topdesk
-  - Credentials with the rights as descripted in permissions
+  - Credentials with the rights as described in permissions

 ### Permissions